jjwang8/Fetch_ML/README.md

 ## Notes

-- **Simplicity vs. Complexity**: While an LSTM model is powerful, sometimes simpler models can perform just as well.
-In fact, a simple least squares linear regression might have done a decent job—proving that sometimes, you don't need a neural network to solve every problem!
+- While an LSTM model is powerful, sometimes simpler models can perform just as well.
+In fact, a simple least squares linear regression might have done a decent job, proving that sometimes, you don't need a neural network to solve every problem!
-- **Extensibility**: The app is designed with flexibility in mind.
-You can easily extend it by experimenting with different models or adding more features.
+- Initially I had tried out an input size of 1, but the model wasn't generalizing to the linear trend very well after 2021 so I added the day feature so that the model can receive more context for when it's predicting.
+- Improvements: With more time or as an official project

 Thank you for checking out the Receipt Scan Predictor.
 We hope it predicts not just receipts but also a chance at an interview!